Persuasive writing techniques – Best resources & advice for KS3/4

 How can Charlie Chaplin help students to become persuasive and voice their emotions?
 This free lesson plan looks at how he can help students to create a piece of persuasive writing.
 You can also easily adapt it for teaching descriptive, narrative and argumentative styles.

 This Slideshare presentation offers a great introduction to persuasive writing and its concepts and terms for students.

-This handy little printable PDF is packed with persuasive writing techniques that will serve as a great introduction or reminder for your pupils.
+This handy printable PDF is packed with persuasive writing techniques.
+It will serve as a great introduction or reminder for your pupils.

 It’s got everything from alliteration to hyperbole, and imperatives to repetition, all wrapped up with succinct descriptions and definitions.

 This Votes for Women video and resource pack from UK Parliament contains activity ideas including a persuasive letter writing exercise.
 Pupils need to write a letter from an imprisoned Suffragette to their sibling.
 In it, they need to explain why they are willing to go to prison for their cause.